lhatsk/AlphaLink/README.md

 AlphaLink expects a csv with 2 or 3 columns with the following format:

 i j fdr (optional)
+128 163 0.95
+147 77 0.95
+147 41
+...

-The indices i,j are 0-based.
+The indices i,j are 0-based. fdr is between 0 and 1.

 ## Usage

-python3 predict_with_crosslinks.py 7K3N_A.fasta photoK.csv
+python3 predict_with_crosslinks.py 7K3N_A.fasta photoL.csv

-The script looks for pre-computed MSAs in the alignments/ folder.
+The script looks for matching pre-computed MSAs in the alignments/ folder.

 ## Copyright notice